EPW80/CPSC-349-Chatbox/README.md

 - Express(.js): server-side framework based on Node.js.
 - React(.js): front-end JavaScript library dedicated to building UI components.
 - Node(.js): JavaScript runtime environment suitable for building scalable network applications.

+## Login Component

+### Overview

+### Allows users to login into the Chatbox application.

+State:
+- user: Object storing the email and password input by the user.

+Lifecycle:
+- On component mount, if the user token is found in local storage (indicating the user is already logged in), the user is redirected to the homepage.

+Functions:
+- login: Handles the login process.
+Shows a loading spinner, makes an API call to login the user, and then hides the spinner.
+Depending on the API response, the user either gets logged in or receives an error toast.

+  UI:
+- A centered login form with input fields for email and password.
+- A "Login" button which triggers the login process.
+- A link directs users to the registration page if they need an account.